 Your vote is extremely important and Cavco encourages all Shareholders to be represented at the meeting.
 Please vote your shares using the Internet, telephone or enclosed proxy card.
-A summary of the 2021 Voting Results will be available at https://www.cavco.com after the meeting.

 On behalf of the Cavco Board of Directors and all Cavco employees, thank you for being a Cavco shareholder.
-We are excited about the many opportunities that exist for Cavco and look forward to growing the business for the benefit of our shareholders and employees.
+Due to management's exceptional leadership, we remain extremely excited about the company's current business direction and the potential opportunities that the upcoming fiscal year holds for the benefit of our shareholders.